Submission of an application for individual authorisation

 Should the application be delivered to CTU just before the date of expiry of the authorisation, CTU may not be able to deliver the decision during the validity period of the authorisation.
 The applicant will be warned that an application for a new authorisation will have to be submitted and the payment of the respective administration charge made.
 Before delivery of the decision the applicant (holder of the invalid authorisation by then) cannot use the respective radio frequencies.
 Use of the radio frequencies without the valid authorisation is an administrative offence according to Section 118 or 119 of the Electronic Communications Act and can be fined according to the respective provisions of this Act.

-For filing the application, please, contact us in writing.
+- For submitting the application, please, contact us in writing.

 Experimental and short-term use of radio frequencies

-The application for using radio frequencies for experimental use according to Section 19b of the Electronic Communications Act shall be filed in the same way as the application for the individual authorisation.
+- The application for the use radio frequencies for experimental use according to Section 19b of the Electronic Communications Act shall be filed in the same way as the application for the individual authorisation.